Back to Blog

 The catch is that Resend does not do marketing automation.
 No sequences, no behavioral triggers, no campaign management.
 Recent additions have brought basic audience features, but it is early.
 You will likely need a second tool for marketing emails, which defeats the unified platform advantage.

 Where it falls short: Not a marketing platform.
 No campaigns, segments, or automation.
 Non-developers cannot use it independently.
+You end up needing a second tool for automated email sequences, which adds complexity and cost.

 Best for: Teams that only need transactional email and want the best developer experience, or those pairing it with a separate marketing tool.
 Check our Sequenzy vs Resend comparison for more details.